Abdominal Imaging

 Image-Guided Procedures

-Our procedure service performs approximately 350 CT- and US-guided biopsies and drain placements as well as image-guided ablation procedures of renal tumors per month.
+Our procedure service performs approximately 350 CT- and ultrasound-guided biopsies and drain placements as well as image-guided ablation procedures of renal tumors per month.
 Fellows will have the opportunity to gain expertise in these areas.
 It is divisional policy that our fellows have first choice of all procedures over other trainees.

 Fluoroscopy